How to Find Your iPhone’s UDID (Unique Identifier)

 Your UDID will be registered via the developer’s account to enable the necessary certificate to work.
 Another way to test apps is to go through TestFlight, which allows developers to deploy a beta test app to unregistered devices.

-iPhone UDID: How to find out your UDID
+iPhone UDID: How to find out your UDIDiTunes → Device Summary → UDID

 So, what is my UDID, you’re asking?
-All you need to take a reading of your device’s UDID is probably already installed: iTunes on a Mac or a PC.
+All you need to find your device UDID is probably already installed: iTunes on a Mac or a PC.
 Connect your iPhone via the USB Cable or simply fire up iTunes if you have WiFi Sync enabled.